1. Overview

 Simplified Gas Loads (Key Crank Positions)

-Maximum tension (approximate at theta = 0, HE TDC):
+Maximum compression (approximate at theta = 0, HE TDC):

 HE at discharge pressure, CE at suction pressure